-The Difference in Wool
+The Differences in Wool

-Have you been to a yarn shoppe and you look at the price of wool and your breathe gets taken away with the price?
+Have you been to a yarn shoppe and you look at the price of wool and your breath gets taken away with the price?
 You see an elevated price and think, “Is there gold mixed into it?”

 Look, I’m an everyday yarn user.
 I love sales.
 The cheaper the better and for me walking into an exclusive luxury yarn shop is like walking into a forbidden place.
 That’s just the type of crocheter I am.
 No one should apologize for being this type of yarn user as statistically, over 50% of us use everyday yarns found in main retailers.

 Wool keeps you warmer as it’s natural insolation that our ancestors used and plays a strong factor.
 Here in Canada, my winter hats contain wool.

 So I asked an expert recently to tell me the difference between the claims of wool on a product.
 I had simple questions:

 - Why is that some wool blends are more expensive than others?

 - Why can two products of similar weight claim to have 100% wool but are significantly different in price?